jinto-joseph/InteractAI/README.md

 - Thanks to the MediaPipe team for their amazing hand-tracking library. 🙌
 - Inspired by the potential of computer vision to enhance accessibility. 👓
 - Grateful to Karunya Institute of Technology and Sciences for fostering innovation through events and projects. 🏫

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📝

 ---